High by the Beach

-"High by the Beach" is a song recorded by American singer Lana Del Rey and the first single from her fourth studio album, Honeymoon (2015).
-Written by Lana Del Rey, Rick Nowels, and Kieron Menzies.
+"High by the Beach" is a song recorded by American singer-songwriter, and record producer Lana Del Rey for her fourth studio album, Honeymoon (2015).
+Written by Del Rey, Rick Nowels, and Kieron Menzies, it was released as the lead single from the album on August 10, 2015 Preceded by a premature online leak.
 A synth-led trap-pop and power pop ballad, it is more uptempo and pop-indebted than Del Rey's previous releases but prominently recalls the hip hop and trip hop influences of her 2012 album, Born to Die.
 The song is based around electronic production, a trap beat, and an orchestral organ arrangement.

-Preceded by a premature online leak, "High by the Beach" was released as the lead single from Honeymoon on August 10, 2015.
-"High by the Beach" debuted at number 51 on the Billboard Hot 100 a week after its release, spending three weeks on the chart altogether.
+"High by the Beach" received widespread acclaim, with critics praising the song's production, Del Rey's vocals and cited it as more radio-friendly than her previous songs.
+It debuted at number 51 on the Billboard Hot 100 a week after its release, spending three weeks on the chart altogether.
 The song also ranked at number 89 in Triple J's Hottest 100 songs of 2015 in Australia.

 Background

 "High by the Beach" was written by Lana Del Rey, Rick Nowels, and Kieron Menzies and was recorded as one of the last tracks for Del Rey's Honeymoon.
 Its development began with its chorus, which was inspired by a period when Lana Del Rey frequently drove by the beach.
-In an interview for Apple Music's Beats 1, she said: "It had an Andrew Sisters vibe.
+In an interview for Apple Music's Beats 1, she said: "It had an Andrews Sisters vibe.
 The harmony sounded almost monotone.
 It had this weird drone to it, but with this beat it had a trap aspect".